Widespread blackout hits Venezuela, first major outage since March

 Venezuela’s national power grid has fallen into disrepair after years without investment and insufficient maintenance, according to the opposition and power experts.

-Without providing evidence, President Nicolas Maduro has blamed the blackouts on sabotage coordinated by the United States.
+Without providing evidence, socialist President Nicolas Maduro has blamed the blackouts on sabotage coordinated by the United States.

+“These blackouts are catastrophic,” said 51-year-old janitor Bernardina Guerra, who lives in Caracas.
+“I live in the eastern part of the city and there the lights go out every day.
+Each day things are worse.”

-Reporting by Caracas newsroom; Writing by Angus Berwick; Editing by Sarah Kinosian and Rosalba O'Brien
+Reporting by Tibisay Romero in Valencia and Deisy Buitrago in Caracas; writing by Angus Berwick and Sarah Kinosian; editing by Rosalba O'Brien and G Crosse